-Guidance for conducting reviews of all Catch Share Programs (CSPs) is needed to ensure consistency in reviews.
-In general, this guidance applies to CSPs established by the Regional Fishery Management Councils (Councils) or the Secretary of Commerce (Secretary).
-The purposes of this guidance are to identify key components of the review process and the review document, and identify important questions and issues associated with each.
-This guidance is based on a variety of sources, including the Magnuson-Stevens Fishery Conservation and Management Act (MSA),1 particularly sections 301, 303, and 303A; the NOAA Catch Share Policy (CS Policy);2 The Design and Use of Limited Access Privilege Programs (LAPPs) (Holliday and Anderson 2007);3 reviews that have already been completed (Bering Sea and Aleutian Islands (BSAI) Crab Rationalization,4 Amendment 80 (BSAI non-pollock Cooperatives),5 and Gulf of Mexico (GOM) Red Snapper6); reviews currently underway and interim reports related to such reviews for various CSPs, including Gulf of Alaska (GOA) rockfish,7 GOM grouper-tilefish Individual Fishing Quotas (IFQ),8 Northeast Limited Access General Category Scallops IFQ,9 Pacific groundfish trawl rationalization,10 and Pacific sablefish permit stacking;11 as well as discussions among National Marine Fisheries Service (NMFS) staff.
+The goal of this guidance is to provide a resource to help ensure the reviews of catch share programs (CSPs) are comprehensive and targeted at meeting statutory requirements; coordinated with stakeholders; carried out in a transparent, efficient, and effective manner; and consistent across the country.
+This guidance applies to CSPs established by the Regional Fishery Management Councils (Councils) or the Secretary of Commerce (Secretary).
+This guidance is based on a variety of sources, including the Magnuson-Stevens Fishery Conservation and Management Act (MSA), particularly sections 301, 303, and 303A; the NOAA Catch Share Policy (CS Policy); The Design and Use of Limited Access Privilege Programs (LAPPs) (Holliday and Anderson 2007); reviews that have already been completed (Bering Sea and Aleutian Islands (BSAI) Crab Rationalization, Amendment 80 (BSAI non-pollock Cooperatives), Gulf of Mexico (GOM) Red Snapper, and Pacific sablefish permit stacking); reviews currently underway and interim reports related to such reviews for various CSPs, including Gulf of Alaska (GOA) rockfish, GOM grouper-tilefish Individual Fishing Quotas (IFQ), Northeast Limited Access General Category Scallops IFQ, and Pacific groundfish trawl rationalization, as well as discussions among National Marine Fisheries Service (NMFS) staff.